EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 the R&S attribute bundle:

-- Community User Identifier (CUID) which is a globally unique, opaque, persistent and non-reassignable identifier that identifies the user (`voPersonID`).
+- Community User Identifier (CUID) which is a globally unique, opaque, persistent and non-reassignable identifier identifying the user (`voPersonID`).
 For users whose community identity is managed by Check-in, this identifier is of the form `<uniqueID>@egi.eu`.
 The `<uniqueID>` portion is an opaque identifier issued by Check-in.